rudderlabs/rudder-integration-intercom-android/README.md

 # What is RudderStack?

-**Short answer:**
-RudderStack is an open-source Segment alternative written in Go, built for the enterprise. .

-**Long answer:**
-RudderStack is a platform for collecting, storing and routing customer event data to dozens of tools.
-Rudder is open-source, can run in your cloud environment (AWS, GCP, Azure or even your data-centre) and provides a powerful transformation framework to process your event data on the fly.
+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-## Getting Started with Intercom Integration of Android SDK
+## Integrating Intercom with RudderStack's Android SDK

 1. Add [Intercom](https://www.intercom.com) as a destination in the [Dashboard](https://app.rudderstack.com/) and define `applicationId`, and `clientKey`.
 If you turn on the Development Environment flag, make sure to put your development key in `clientKey`.

 2. Setup the Hybrid Mode of integration: